VOLUNTARY ACTION CVS LTD

 and community groups operating in Erewash – ask for Stella Scott.

-we help you recruit, train and support Volunteers - ask for Linda Brown.
+help you recruit, train and support Volunteers - ask for Linda Brown.

 Training for volunteers who volunteer with children or

 We also provide other training events – let us know

 what you need.
 For the latest Training events download our current newsletter.